Skip to main content

 Click the Student Preview link from the top right of the Navigation bar.

-All modules are created as unavailable to students by default.
-Once you’re happy the module is ready for students to access, you can make it available by going to the Details & Actions area > Module is unavailable and changing Students can't access this module, to Students can access this module.
+All modules are created as closed (unavailable) to students by default.
+Once you’re happy the module is ready for students to access, you can open it.
+Go to your Minerva module and follow the steps below:

 8. Tidy up by deleting or hiding content